 Founded in 2005, the Angels of Hope Foundation provides support to couples struggling with infertility.
 The foundation offers the Creating Miracles Grant twice a year to financially-burdened couples in Illinois who need fertility treatments to conceive a child.

 Eligibility: Applicants must be legally married couples residing in Grundy or Will counties of Illinois.
-Candidates must have little or no insurance coverage and have a likelihood of successful treatment, determined by their physician.
+Candidates must have little or no insurance coverage and obtain a physician's report showing that they are likely of successful treatment.

-Application Process: Applicants must complete an application and include a letter from their doctor, a medical records release, and a financial statement.
-Grants are distributed each April (application deadline of March 31) and September (application deadline of August 31), based on the availability of funds.
+Application Process: Applicants must complete an application and include a letter from their doctor, a medical records release and a financial statement.
+Grants are distributed each April and September.
+Deadlines are March 31 and August 31, respectively.

 Pay-It-Forward Fertility Foundation

-The Pay-It-Forward Fertility Foundation helps couples throughout the U.S. struggling with infertility to afford additional fertility treatment.
-The Foundation accepts grant applications throughout the year and presents awards four times a year.
+The Pay-It-Forward Fertility Foundation helps couples in the U.S. struggling with infertility afford additional fertility treatment.
+The Foundation accepts grant applications throughout the year and presents awards several times a year, depending on the availability of funds.

 Eligibility: Couples must reside in the U.S., and the female partner must be under age 40, unless using donor eggs or embryo adoption.

-Application Process: Candidates must mail a personal statement describing their infertility journey, a physician’s recommendation, and a non-refundable $50 fee.
+Application Process: Candidates must mail a personal statement describing their infertility journey, a physician's recommendation and a non-refundable $60 fee.
 Grant payments go directly to a certified U.S. fertility clinic.